Autonomous multi-agent DAG pipeline

 Problem

 Enterprise clients required localized, SEO-compliant product pages across dozens of cities.
-Manual creation is mathematically impossible at ~10.5M product-location combinations per cycle.
+Manual creation is mathematically impossible at ~10.5M product-location combinations per month.

 Approach